SESYNC-ci/sesync-ci.github.io/quickstart/_posts/2021-09-09-environment-modules.md

 #### module avail

 This subcommand shows you which modules are available to load.
 Simply entering `module avail` will show all of them, or you can search by entering for example `module avail Python` to see all available modules with the (case-sensitive!) string "Python" in their names.

 #### module list

 This subcommand shows you which modules you currently have loaded in your environment.
-For example if you load the `Rcommon` module and then enter `module list`, you will see this output:
+For example if you load the `R` module and then enter `module list`, you will see this output:

 ```
 [jdoe@sesync.org@sshgw00 ~]$ module list
 Currently Loaded Modulefiles:
- 1) R/4.1.1   2) Rcommon/4.1.1
+ 1) R/4.1.1
 ```

 #### module switch

 This subcommand lets you switch from one version of a module to another.
 For instance, if you have R 3.6.2 loaded but want to switch to R 4.1.1, use this syntax:

 ```
 module switch R/3.6.2 R/4.1.1